MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-define-ext-text.md

 ---
-title: Add Extra Lines to Define Extended Item Descriptions | Microsoft Docs
+title: Add Extended Text
-description: You can add extra lines to extend the standard text that describes an item.
+description: You can add extra lines to extend the standard text that describes an item, a G/L account, and other data.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
+ms.search.form: 391, 30
-ms.date: 10/01/2019
+ms.date: 06/24/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: c50e37b450718c749ef04add823d7012899a7d81
+ms.openlocfilehash: 0a9a56e44ecf9e832da99f60a6256aa93240e524
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: f4b32ba1f926a2a712400c36305616f320757723
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 02/08/2022
-ms.locfileid: "2311012"
+ms.locfileid: "8101207"
 ---
-# <a name="add-extended-item-text"></a>Add Extended Item Text
+# <a name="add-extended-text"></a>Add Extended Text

-You can extend a standard text for items by adding extra lines, and you can set up conditions for use of the extra lines.
-You do this from item cards.
+You can extend the description for items, stock-keeping units, general ledger accounts, and resources by adding extra lines as extended text.
+You can also set up conditions for use of the extra lines.

+The following section describes how to add extended text to a description of an item.
+But the same steps apply to stock-keeping units, general ledger accounts, and resources.

-## <a name="to-define-extended-text-for-an-item-description"></a>To define extended text for an item description
+## <a name="to-define-extended-text-for-an-description"></a>To define extended text for an description

 1. Open the card for an item that you want to add extended text to, and then choose the **Extended Text** action.
 2. Fill in the **Code** and **Description** fields.
 3. Choose the **New**.